 It’s no secret that doing something every day is the key to getting top notch skills.

-Practice makes perfect after all, so if you’re serious about becoming a machine learning superstar then it’s important to make a daily commitment to working on your craft.
+Practice makes perfect after all, so if you’re serious about becoming a data scientist or machine learning expert then it’s important to make a daily commitment to perfecting your craft.

-Dedicating a specific time (and place!) to practice your Python programming and coding skills means that not only are you prioritising yourself, but it’s also more likely that, even when life gets crazy, you’ll actually be able to stick with it every.single.day.
+Dedicating a specific time (and place!) to practicing your Python programming and coding skills means that not only are you prioritizing yourself, but it’s also more likely that, even when life gets crazy, you’ll actually be able to stick with it every.single.day.

 Even spending just 20 minute a day is gold when it comes to building your new skills.